ibm-cloud-docs/appid/ts_saml.md

 * Verify that {{site.data.keyword.cloud_notm}} is configured to sign the authentication request by setting the `signRequest` parameter to `true` by using the [set SAML IdP API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Identity%20Providers/mgmt.set_saml_idp).
 You can check to see if your authentication request is signed by looking at the request URL.
 The signature is included as a query parameter.
 For example: `https://idp.example.org/SAML2/SSO/Redirect?SAMLRequest=request&SigAlg=value&Signature=value&RelayState=token`

 * Verify that your identity provider is configured with the correct certificate.
 To obtain the signing certificate check the {{site.data.keyword.cloud_notm}} metadata XML file that you downloaded from the {{site.data.keyword.cloud_notm}} dashboard.
-Ensure that you use the key with `<KeyDescriptor use="signing">`.
+Ensure that you use the key with `{KeyDescriptor use="signing}"`.

 * Verify that your identity provider is configured to use `` as the signing algorithm.